maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/41-san-mateo-county-clerk/all-elections/en/more-voting-info/be-vote-center-worker.md

 priority: "Minor"
 ---

-Check out this great opportunity to help your community while earning extra money: be a Poll Worker in [San Mateo County](https://www.smcacre.org/election-officer)!
+Check out this great opportunity to help your community while earning extra money: be a Poll Worker in [San Mateo County](https://www.smcacre.org/elections/election-jobs)!

-The San Mateo Registrar of Voters currently has a high demand for Vote Center workers that speak Spanish, Chinese (Mandarin/Cantonese), Tagalog, Korean, Japanese, and Burmese.
+The San Mateo Registrar of Voters currently has a high demand for Vote Center workers that speak Burmese, Cantonese, Hindi, Japanese, Korean, Mandarin, Spanish and/or Tagalog/Filipino.